Vital, Bouknight lead UConn to 64-61 win over Memphis

+“It was a big win, obviously,” Hurley said.
+“But there’s no joy in it when something like that happens in the first minute.
+Sports are brutal sometimes.
+Life is brutal sometimes.”

-James Bouknight added 17 points for the Huskies (14-11, 5-7 American), who have won three of their last four.
+James Bouknight added 17 points for Connecticut (14-11, 5-7 American), which has won three of its last four.

 Vital and Bouknight combined to score 29 of the Huskies 39 second half points.

+“I think that we’re turning that corner,” said Vital.
+“Guys are believing with each game that we are starting to win.”

-Precious Achiuwa and Tyler Harris each had 16 points for Memphis, which led for more than 25 minutes in the game, but could not put UConn away.
+Precious Achiuwa and Tyler Harris each had 16 points for Memphis (17-8, 6-6), which led for more than 25 minutes in the game, but could not put UConn away.
+Achiuwa also pulled down 13 rebounds, but hit just seven of his 22 shots.

 The teams were tied at 25 at halftime and Memphis scored the first five points of the second half.